 Step back in time with a visit to a historic Barbados signal station, with its panoramic island views and beautiful lion statue carved in 1868!

-See how you can join in the exciting Independence celebrations in Barbados.
+See how you can participate in the exciting Independence activities in Barbados including parades and cultural events.